Bespoke vs Made-to-Measure vs Off-the-Rack: What’s the Difference? | A Bespoke Tailor in Singapore Explains

 Made-to-Measure: Better, but With Real Limits

-Made-to-measure (MTM) is a step up.
-You provide your measurements, a tailor adjusts an existing pattern to fit you, you choose your fabric and some style options, and a few weeks later you get a garment.
+Made-to-measure (MTM) takes an existing, pre-graded pattern and adjusts it to your measurements.
+You provide your measurements, choose a fabric and style options, and a few weeks later you get a garment.
 Compared to off-the-rack, it’s more personalised and, usually, better fitting.

 The catch: it still starts from someone else’s pattern.
-That base block was designed for a certain proportional relationship between chest, waist, back length, shoulder width.
-If your body maps onto those relationships reasonably well, MTM works.
-If it doesn’t — if you have a longer torso, asymmetrical shoulders, a pronounced forward posture, a high hip — then the adjustments available within a made-to-measure system have a ceiling.
+If you have a longer torso, asymmetrical shoulders, a pronounced forward posture, or significant left-right asymmetry, the adjustments available within a made-to-measure system have a ceiling.
 You can bring a seam in.
 You can’t fix a structural imbalance in a pattern that was never built around your structure.

 There’s also a terminology issue worth flagging.
-If you’re looking for a genuine bespoke tailor in Singapore rather than an MTM service in different packaging, here’s a useful test: if a tailor can produce a finished garment within a week with no fitting stages, it’s made-to-measure.
-Bespoke involves more steps, and takes longer because of it.
+If you’re looking for a genuine bespoke tailor in Singapore rather than an MTM service in different packaging, a useful test: if a tailor can produce a finished garment within a week with no fitting stages, it’s made-to-measure.
+See what a real bespoke fitting process involves for comparison.

 Bespoke: Built from Scratch, for You Specifically